Phillip-England/sshup/SPEC.md

 # Help With Installation of ssh Software

 This system should not assume the user has ssh server installed.
 You should offer a way for them to install it very easily using this system as well.
 That way this system is a one-stop-shop for all ssh needs, including installation.

+# Very Clear Quickstart in README

+We need to ensure the README includes a very clear quickstart which enables us to get ssh up and running on another system and then also establishing a connection with the ssh'ed system from the client using a key.
+This quickstart should include everything from user creation to key generation to setting up our firewall and fail2ban the whole lot.
+This readme should be so clear even an idiot who has never used a program before should be able to accomplish.